Purpose

 Exclusion Criteria

-• Carcinoma of the nasopharynx, paranasal sinus(es), salivary gland, thyroid gland, or unknown primary - Non-squamous cell histology - Clinical stage T1-2 N0, T2 N1, or M1 disease according to the 8th edition of AJCC - Loco-regionally recurrent head & neck cancer that has been previously treated with surgery, radiation therapy, and/or chemotherapy - Prior or concurrent primary malignancy (including second synchronous head & neck cancer) within the last 2 years of informed consent and whose natural history has the potential to interfere with the safety and efficacy assessment of the investigational agent - Ongoing or active infection requiring treatment with antimicrobial therapy within 2 weeks of randomization
+• Carcinoma of the nasopharynx, paranasal sinus, salivary gland, or thyroid gland; or non-squamous histology or SCC of unknown primary origin - Clinical stage T1-2 N0, T2 N1, or M1 disease according to the 8th edition of AJCC - Loco-regionally recurrent head & neck cancer that has been previously treated with surgery, radiation therapy, and/or chemotherapy - Prior or concurrent primary malignancy (including second synchronous head & neck cancer) within the last 2 years of informed consent and whose natural history has the potential to interfere with the safety and efficacy assessment of the investigational agent - Ongoing or active infection requiring treatment with antimicrobial therapy within 2 weeks of randomization

 Study Design